1st Day of School is August 28th!

 A Respectful Learning Place

 Of all our responsibilities at Hiawatha, our commitment to maintaining a respectful learning place for all children is the most important.
 Each day we work with all of our students to ensure that interactions are respectful.
-Throughout the 2018-2019 school year we will continue to work with small student groups, classrooms, and our school as a whole to teach and practice respectful behaviors.
+Throughout the 2019-2020 school year we will continue to work with small student groups, classrooms, and our school as a whole to teach and practice respectful behaviors.
 We will continue to use our school-wide expectations: Be Kind, Be Safe, and Be Your Best.
+We recognize specific positive behavior by giving students bees.
+The students place these bees on our beehive board outside the gym.
+Once we get 100 bees, we have a whole school celebration.

 You will receive a biweekly newsletter from me via email to keep you up to date on all of our Hiawatha happenings and celebrations.
-You can also find up to date information on our website.
+You can also find up to date information on our website at https://www.ewsd.org/HIA.
 If you would like a paper copy of our newsletter, please let Mrs. Michelle know, and we will be sure to accommodate you.
-We will also have copies outside the office for your convenience.
+We will also have copies outside the main office for your convenience.

 Our Hiawatha PTO

 Our PTO is committed to providing enriching activities for our Hiawatha students.
 These activities are supported by our parents and staff.
 Our PTO needs you!
-The PTO meets the first Tuesday of the month from 6:30-7:30.
+The PTO meets the second Tuesday of the month from 6:00-7:00.
 Childcare is provided.
-We hope to see you at our first PTO meeting Tuesday, September 4 at 6:30 in the music room!
-Please contact our PTO co-presidents Kate Martin (firstname.lastname@example.org) or Laura Ugland (email@example.com) if you would like to participate or need more information.
+We hope to see you at our first PTO meeting Tuesday, September 10th at 6:00 in the music room!
+Please contact our PTO president, Nikki Mayhue at email@example.com for any questions.

 All volunteers must register with our district through our online registration platform annually.
 The application process includes a criminal record check.
 If you plan on volunteering for the upcoming school year, please take steps to complete this form.
-The form can be found online.
+The form can be found at https://www.ewsd.org/domain/175

 Once again, we are pleased to be able to offer our children exploration of their natural world through our parent volunteer program called Four Winds.
-Sponsored by the naturalists from the Four Winds Nature Institute, this integrated environmental program increases environmental stewardship.
-This natural hands-on science program is organized by parents Rebecca Black and Liz Miller.
-They will be looking for at least two parent volunteers from each classroom.
+Sponsored by the naturalists from the Four Winds Nature Institute http://www.fourwindsinstitute.org.
+This integrated environmental program increases environmental stewardship.
+It is a natural hands-on science program that is organized by parents.
+Rebecca Black will return as the parent leader.
+She is looking for someone to co-lead with her.
+We will also be looking for at least two parent volunteers from each classroom.
 Teachers support parents as they implement this science program.
-Please contact Rebecca (Bblack@gmail.com) or Liz (firstname.lastname@example.org) directly if you would like to become a Four Winds volunteer for your child’s classroom or have any questions.
+Please contact Rebecca (Bblack@gmail.com) directly if you would like to become a Four Winds volunteer for your child’s classroom or have any questions.

 Healthy Breakfast/Lunch Options

+All classes have a breakfast/snack time in the morning.
 A daily vegetable (or salad) bar and breakfast yogurt bar are two offerings from a menu of healthy options children will enjoy.
 With the intent to provide nutritional selections aligned with dietary recommendations listed on ChooseMyPlate.gov, children will be provided with many healthy options such as a yogurt bar with fresh berries and granola.
 Whole grain cereal is available and in the winter, hot oatmeal.
-Bagels are still available as well as high fiber-protein breakfast cookies.
+Bagels are available as well as high fiber-protein breakfast cookies.
 The vegetable bar at lunch provides an array of vegetables; there are also fruit selections as well as the published entrée that can be viewed on our website.
+Prices are: Breakfast: students $2.00 and adults: $2.50; Lunch: students $3.25 and adults $4.00.
+Milk and/or juice costs 75¢.
+Please complete the application for free/reduced meals that is available online or by using the paper copy that you received in this packet.
+You are always welcome to join your child for lunch!
+We will have a specific table that families can eat at with their children.
+Students are welcome to bring a friend to this table to eat with their families.
+(No reservations required.)

 CCSS, NGSS, & SBAC

-Our faculty bases lessons and units on national learning standards in math and literacy known as the Common Core State Standards (CCSS) and the Next Generation Science Standards (NGSS) for science instruction.
+Our faculty base lessons and units on national learning standards in math and literacy known as the Common Core State Standards (CCSS) and the Next Generation Science Standards (NGSS) for science instruction.
 Each year our third grade students are administered the Smarter Balanced Assessment Consortium (SBAC) assessment.
-Here are three web resources that provide information on the CCSS, SBAC, and NGSS.
+Here are three web resources that provide information on the CCSS, SBAC, and NGSS: www.corestandards.org, www.smarterbalanced.org , and http://www.nextgenscience.org/.

-Please join us for our Pre-Kindergarten Open House and school tour on August 28.
+Please join us for our Pre-Kindergarten Open House and school tour on August 27th.
 We will offer two sessions.
-Children who will attend Pre-K on Monday, Wednesday, and Friday mornings will meet from 10:00-11:00.
-Children who will attend the Tuesday, Wednesday, and Thursday classes will meet from 1:00-2:00.
+Children who will attend the morning Pre-K program will meet from 9:00-10:00.
+Children who will attend the afternoon program will meet from 1:00-2:00.
 Come meet our teachers, hear about our program and tour the school.

 Principal - Katherine Grykien 857-7736